login continuous email location arrow-point-to-right phone calendar translate search school-logo

 We have the perfect environment on our site which is currently under used- heathland and ponds by the school and the wider heathland.

-Children at Fleet Infant school started their Outdoor learning journey using Forest school principals from November 2021, reaching full Forest School by September 2022.
+Children at Fleet Infant school started their Outdoor learning journey using Forest school principals in November 2021, and reached full Forest School by September 2022.
 We have created our own little Forest school situated on the Heathland which is adjacent to our reception playground.
-Here the children will learn woodland crafts and take part in outdoor games and activities.
+Here the children will learn woodland crafts using different tools and techniques, and take part in outdoor games and activities.
 They will climb trees, make dens, or simply explore the environment and invent their own games.
 The children will learn about the beauty of nature and how important it is to respect their environment and take care of it.

 “Play is the highest form of research” Albert Einstein